Guide: Creating Effective Digital Signage Content

 The Fundamentals of Digital Signage Content

-Size and Resolution: Clarity First
+Size and Resolution: Prioritize Clarity

-• Use native resolution: Match your content to the screen’s specs.
-For most, that means 1920×1080 (Full HD) or 3840×2160 (4K UHD).
+• Match the resolution: Design at the screen’s native resolution.
+Most displays are either 1920×1080 (Full HD) or 3840×2160 (4K UHD).

-• Landscape (16:9): Best for menus, promotional videos, and wide-format messaging.
+• Landscape (16:9): Best for menus, videos, and wide-format promotions.

 Digital out-of-home (DOOH) advertisement in a subway station, promoting a marketing agency with a high-visibility digital display.